Best Hedge Shears: Guide & Recommendations

 Then determine your budget.
 Like most gardening tools, hedge shears come in a range of price points and, while you typically get better quality at higher prices, it’s not always necessary to pay more to get what you need.

-To help you make the right decision, we’ve provided a description and rating of six different hedge shears.
+To help you make the right decision, we’ve provided a description and rating of seven different hedge shears.
 We’ll continue to update this article as we review more tools.